 Students who graduate with a cumulative GPA of 4.0 will be presented with the Silver Award at the W.A.
 Franke Honors College Convocation ceremony.

 Students who are admitted to the W.A.
 Franke Honors College in their freshman year must complete a minimum 30 honors units in order to graduate with honors.
 Six of those units will be earned through the Honors Thesis, and one will be earned through a Franke Honors Seminar.
 Your remaining units will be completed through honors general education courses, honors courses in the major or minor, honors research or individual studies, and elective courses.

 Courses offered directly through the W.A.
 Franke Honors College are special opportunities that are available exclusively to honors students.
 Additional honors credit options are offered through academic departments across campus and offer students a more specialized and engaging experience than what is available to non-honors students.
 Honors students are not required to take 30 units in addition to their other degree requirements; with careful planning, you can expect that the majority of your honors units will overlap with other course requirements for your degree.

 Students who join the W.A.
 Franke Honors College in the sophomore or junior year will need to complete a reduced number of honors credits.

-The Honors Senior Thesis/Capstone is the culmination of your participation in the W.A.
+The Honors Thesis is the culmination of your participation in the W.A.
 Franke Honors College at the University of Arizona.
 It is intended to be a personalized research experience in which you explore a concept while incorporating the knowledge or investigative techniques learned during your undergraduate career.
-The capstone may take any form appropriate to your discipline and approved by your capstone advisor (e.g. research paper, performance, video, artwork, etc.).
+The Honors Thesis may take any form appropriate to your discipline and approved by your Faculty Mentor (e.g. research paper, performance, video, artwork, etc.).
 Many of our alumni say it was their favorite part of their Honors experience.